Elippsis007/glutonia_m1/README.md

 ## Images

-Images that were used on this website were used from google images search.
+Images that were used on this website were used from Google images search.

  Conspiracy Image: https://cdn.vox-cdn.com/ (Shutter Stock)